adityakumar1309/learning/company_wise_material/walmart_labs/how_to_approach.md

 ## ALGO DS
-1) Cover all recent questions asked
+1) (Time: Home) Cover all recent questions asked

-2) Cover possible famous dp questions including pattern matching
+2) (Time: Home) Cover possible famous dp questions including pattern matching

-3) Revise few imp question when free in ur mind or office . (max robbery, etc)
+3) (Time: Office) Revise few imp question when free in ur mind or office . (max robbery, etc)

 ## Design
-1) In office see L nagendra video and gaurav sen video .
+1) (Time: Office) In office see L nagendra video and gaurav sen video .

-2) At home practise few imp design end to end on board .
+2) (Time: Home) At home practise few imp design end to end on board .
 Take it slow and make sure you spend 30-40mins on that design .

-3) Focus on end to end of a api rather than rushing into it .
+3) (Time: Home) Focus on end to end of a api rather than rushing into it .

 ## Java
-1) Famous java questions which you had documented last time. like annotations, reflection, print odd, even using thread
+1) (Time: Office) Famous java questions which you had documented last time. like annotations, reflection, print odd, even using thread

-2) Thread implementation
+2) (Time: Office) Thread implementation

 ## Behaviour
-1) Prepare nice answer to toughest problem you have solved .
+1) (Time: Office) Prepare nice answer to toughest problem you have solved .
 One at tivo and one at ola .

-2) Manager conflict and how you over came him .
+2) (Time: Office) Manager conflict and how you over came him .

-3) Why you leaving ola ?
+3) (Time: Office) Why you leaving ola ?